Regular attendance in any of the longer programs at the Foragers Path is essential to gain as much benefit as possible.

 The curriculum is cumulative – meaning that each meeting is built upon what was shared in previous meetings.

-Past experience has shown that being absent for the topics presented in March (or any month) makes it more difficult to have a working understanding of topics shared in later meetings.
+Past experience has shown that being absent for the topics presented during a given class makes it more difficult to have a working understanding of topics shared in later meetings.